oiegorov/perf_analysis_tool/README.md

 After all the experiments have been conducted, the next step lies in generating various information about obtained performance data.

-script extract_views.pl
+script extract_views.pl path_to_experiment_folder
 ----------------------------------------------------------------------
 Simply checks which views are specified in extract_desc.json file and leaves only those experiments that satisfy these views.
 Generated file views.json contains a subset of functions from full_experim_desc.json.

-script create_report.pl
+script create_report.pl path_to_experiment_folder table|graph
 ----------------------------------------------------------------------
 Generates a report using specific to profiler .pm perl module.
+If "table" is specified as the last parameter -- outputs the report table.
+If the last parameter is "graph" -- a png image containing the graph (simulation time vs the value of hm_dss_schurs) is saved into experiment folder.

 The goal of ParseAmplReport.pm and ParsePerfReport.pm perl modules is to provide a uniform representation of collected performance data generated